CS455-Assignment-1/StackNServe/README.md

 # StackNServe

-This application was made as a course project of [CS455]: Introduction to Software Engineering in 2024-25 Sem I under the guidance of [Prof. Sruti Ragavan](https://sruti-s-ragavan.github.io).
+StackNServe is an interactive game developed as a course project for CS455: Introduction to Software Engineering during the 2024-25 Semester I, under the guidance of [Prof. Sruti Ragavan](https://sruti-s-ragavan.github.io).

-StackNServe is an interactive game, designed to test memory, time and risk management abilities of the player.

-The interface of the app is simple and intuitive ensuring that users will not face any difficulties while using the application and will have a seamless experience.
+The application is designed to evaluate players' memory, time management, and risk assessment capabilities through an engaging gameplay experience.
+StackNServe features a user-friendly interface, ensuring accessibility and a smooth user experience.

-## Group Details
+## Development Team

-The assignment has been developed by : [Aditi Khandelia](https://github.com/AditiKhandelia) and [Kushagra Srivastava](https://github.com/whizdor).
+This project was developed by : [Aditi Khandelia](https://github.com/AditiKhandelia) and [Kushagra Srivastava](https://github.com/whizdor).

 ## Deployment